 Formal addiction treatment is essentially a tool that helps to undo the damage.
 It takes a clinical or medical approach to treatment with the aim of helping you get over substance abuse.
 Treatment can be done in a residential or non-residential setting depending on your needs.
 Residential addiction treatment is one of several structured programs designed specifically to assist in addiction recovery.

 What is Residential Addiction Treatment?

 Residential treatment, also called inpatient treatment, is fitting for individuals with chronic addiction.
-It is distinct in nature than inpatient treatment as it provides an environment for you to quit substance abuse in a safe and medically-supervised setting.
+It is distinct in nature than outpatient treatment as it provides an environment for clients to quit substance abuse in a safe and medically-supervised setting.
 Another distinct difference is patients are required to live at the treatment center throughout the process.
-Your stay could begin from the point of intake and detox to the end of psychotherapy.
+Patient’s stay could begin from the point of intake and detox to the end of psychotherapy.
 Clients reside in the treatment center full-time under the supervision of a clinically trained staff with a structured schedule.

 Benefits of Residential Treatment

 The first 30 days of separation in a comfortable setting away from drugs and alcohol will greatly increase the chances of future sobriety, the ability to analyze the core issues and integrate back into the real world and a life free from drugs and alcohol.
 Time and space away from drugs and alcohol allow a reassessment to occur that allows clients to transition back to life.
 The other component is that people are set up for a successful transition into the next level of care.
 In order to be successful in an outpatient and sober living environment, a person must have a clear mind and a basic set of skills in sobriety.

 Getting treatment in a residential setting is not without its fair share of challenges.
 But if you’re struggling with severe addiction you may see the benefits outweigh the challenges.
 Here are some unique benefits of a residential program:

 Structured Sober Environment